algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 The assembly of the code should abort with the program exiting if:
 - a line of code does not fit one of the previously mentioned rules (syntax error)
 - an instruction whose mnemonic is invalid or with parameters not corresponding (syntax error)
+- there is a division by an immediate 0

 The execution of the code should stop if:
 - a division by zero occurs (arithmetic error)